WORKING IN THE TRADES: HVAC LICENSING

 Career roadmap to becoming an HVAC technician

-We uncover everything there is to know about becoming an HVAC technician from the different roles within the job, what one can expect in job training, average earning potential, and how to land an HVAC position in a community near you.
+And more.
+Our guide covers everything there is to know about becoming an HVAC technician, including the different roles within the job, what one can expect in job training, average earning potential, and how to land an HVAC position in a community near you.
+We also include helpful links for education, training, and certifications, plus detailed information about average HVAC technician salaries.
+Keep reading to learn more about HVAC licensing requirements where you live.

 The HVAC industry at a glance

-It is essential to understand the different roles that make up the trade.
+Understanding the different roles that make up the heating, cooling, ventilation, and refrigeration trade is essential.
 Here are some of the most common positions with the best opportunity for employment and career growth:

 HVAC engineer

-• Education requirements: Since this position involvew mechanical engineering, a 4-year bachelor’s degree is a general requirement.
-Furthermore, after completion of a 4-year degree, an individual looking for a career in HVAC engineering should complete the Fundamentals of Engineering (FE) exam.
+Education requirements: Since this position involves mechanical engineering, a 4-year bachelor’s degree is a general requirement.
+Furthermore, after completing a 4-year degree, an individual looking for a career in HVAC engineering should complete the Fundamentals of Engineering (FE) exam.
+If you served in the military and had HVAC or mechanical engineer training, you may be able to submit proof of this with your license application in lieu of a degree.

 HVAC installer

-An HVAC installer is responsible for putting the heating and cooling systems in place for a residential and commercial building.
-HVAC installers need to know mechanical systems, possess the physical ability to maneuver tight spaces, and have the strength to lift and control heavy objects.
+An HVAC installer is responsible for installing heating and cooling systems for residential and commercial buildings.
+HVAC installers need to know mechanical systems, be able to maneuver tight spaces, and have the strength to lift and control heavy objects.
 Time management is another skill that installers must have because they work on different sites regularly in a given week.

-• Education requirements: There are generally two routes to becoming an HVAC installer.
+Education requirements: There are generally two routes to becoming an HVAC installer.
 The first is a professional/post-secondary education degree through a community college or trade school.
-This path requires typically two years of education.
-To participate in an apprenticeship, you must be at least 18 years old and have a high school education.
+This path typically requires two years of education.
+To participate in an apprenticeship, you must be at least 18 and have a high school education.
 Apprenticeship programs generally last 3-5 years.

 HVAC technician

-An HVAC technician is responsible for the installation, repair, and maintenance of a building’s heating, ventilation, and air conditioning systems.
-They may specialize in specific areas of HVAC, such as heating or refrigeration and seek certifications that reflect that expertise, resulting in better pay.
-An HVAC technician can work for a company, or after getting a specialized certification, go into business for themselves as a home service professional.
+An HVAC technician is responsible for installing, repairing, and maintaining a building’s heating, ventilation, and air conditioning systems.
+They may specialize in specific areas of HVAC, such as heating or refrigeration, and seek certifications that reflect that expertise, resulting in better pay.
+An HVAC technician can work for a company or, after getting a specialized certificate, go into business for themselves as a home service professional.
 With ample experience, an HVAC technician can move into a high-level supervisory role for a company.

-• Education requirements: A post-secondary degree through a community college or trade school is required to become an HVAC technician.
-Furthermore, there are some apprenticeship opportunities available.
-Apprenticeship opportunities require high school education and generally take 3 to 5 years of training through an employer.
+Education requirements: A post-secondary degree through a community college or trade school is required to become an HVAC technician.
+Apprenticeship opportunities require a high school education and generally take 3 to 5 years of training through an employer.

 How to become an HVAC technician

-• An EPA certification for technicians who work with refrigeration systems.
+• An EPA Section 608 Technician Certification for technicians who work with refrigeration systems

 An optimal HVAC technician candidate should have a basic understanding of the STEM fields (Science, Technology, Engineering, and Mathematics).
-While expertise in the STEM fields isn’t a requirement, a general grasp of the fundamentals will lead to a stronger adoption of HVAC principles.
+While expertise in the STEM fields isn’t a requirement, a general grasp of the fundamentals will lead to a better understanding of HVAC principles.

 Modern technology has made it easier for technicians to receive payments and invoice customers in the field.
-An introductory understanding of payment systems and general application usability is a plus.
+A basic understanding of payment systems and general application usability is a plus.

 On-the-job training to become an HVAC technician